-Not Dying, does not a survival game make.
+Not dying, does not a survival game make.

 Indy Game Developer Mistakes